ilyamusabirov/hci-lambdaprototyping-tutorial/README.md

 5. [Bot Goes Bandit](docs/050bandit.md)
 6. [Exercises, Ideas, Resources, Next Steps](docs/060nextsteps.md)

-For practicing with prototyping you will need:
+For practicing with prototyping, you will need:
 - an AWS account (all of the key services are in [AWS FreeTier](https://aws.amazon.com/free/))
-- notebook service like Deepnote (has some useful features and integrations, free edu tier) or Colab to expand stubs for working with data and analytics
+- notebook service like Deepnote (has some useful features and integrations, free Edu tier) or Colab to expand stubs for working with data and analytics
-- Python environment, VSCode or other editor, git
+- Python environment, VSCode or another editor, git